Cardamom & Pumpkin Spice Solid Coffee Scrub Recipe for Holiday Gifts

-This cardamom and pumpkin spice solid coffee scrub recipe makes a wonderful holiday gift idea.
-It’s made with real pumpkin spice coffee, exfoliating pink salt and sugar, and moisturizing cupuacu and cocoa butters to keep your skin glowing and looking healthy all winter long!
+This cardamom and pumpkin spice solid coffee scrub recipe makes a wonderful holiday gift idea for friends and family.
+Or keep them for yourself to use as a bath time treat to exfoliate, nourish and moisturize your dry winter skin.
+This solid coffee scrub recipe is made with real pumpkin spice coffee, exfoliating pink salt and sugar, and moisturizing cupuacu and cocoa butters to keep your skin glowing and looking healthy all winter long!
+It’s the perfect addition to your winter skin care routine or as a delightful self care treat.

 Cardamom & Pumpkin Spice Solid Coffee Scrub Recipe